VirtualBrightPlayz/cbre/index.md

 ![](imgs/RenderedLightmap.png)

-If you intend to continue adjusting the geometry or lighting, you'll find that the lightmaps don't update automatically and you should change the rendering mode to `3D Textured` to hide them until you re-render them:
+If you intend to continue adjusting the geometry or lighting, you'll find that the lightmaps don't update automatically and you should change the view mode to `3D Textured` to hide them until you re-render them:

 ![](imgs/SwapRenderingMode.png)